 All our chickens are transported for processing by approved hauliers trained in animal welfare protocols and handling - they must demonstrate a sufficient level of competence before being allowed to handle any livestock.
-Birds are transported for a maximum of eight hours, however it is usually much less than this.
+Birds are transported for a maximum of eight hours, however in 2023 100% of our chickens were transported in under four hours.
 They are processed in one of the most modern poultry processing plants in the country.
-Like the rest of our livestock supply chain, a vet inspects the birds on arrival, is present in the plant at all times, and the plant is regularly audited to ensure it meets our stringent high welfare standards as well as being Red Tractor assured.
+Like the rest of our livestock supply chain, a vet inspects the birds on arrival, is present in the abattoir at all times, and the abattoir is regularly audited to ensure it meets our stringent high welfare standards as well as being Red Tractor assured.

-Broiler Chickens KPI's
+Broiler Chickens KPIs